Scotch Bonnet Hot Pepper Sauce

 Our Pepper Growing History

-I used to think that it wasn’t worthwhile growing peppers in the garden.
+When I was a young gardener, I used to think that it wasn’t worthwhile growing peppers in the garden.
 I would buy one plant for a few dollars at the nursery and end up with one pepper (if I was lucky) at the end of the season.

 Why bother – right?
 But – eventually I found that peppers were pretty darn easy to germinate from seed – AND – better still – those darned rabbits and squirrels that were all over our yard – DID NOT eat my precious crop!
 They eat all of my other vegetables – but – I really got those little critters with the hot peppers!